 Anna Rydell returns home to her sister (and best friend) Alex after a stint in a mental hospital, though her recovery is jeopardized thanks to her cruel stepmother, aloof father, and the presence of a ghost in their home.

-George and Kathy Lutz and their three children move into an elegant Long Island house.
-What they don't know is that the house was the site of a horrific murder a year before.
-They decide to keep the house and try to keep the horror in the past, but are now haunted by a murderous presence.
+In December 1975, George and Kathy Lutz along with their three children move into an elegant Long Island house.
+What they don't know is that the house was the site of a horrific mass murder a year before.
+They decide to keep the house and attempt to keep the horror in the past, but are now haunted by a murderous presence.
 This is until, George starts to behave weirdly and their daughter, Chelsea starts to see people.
-What now follows is 28 days of sheer terror for the family with demonic visions of the dead.
+What follows is 28 days of sheer, unbridled terror for the family with demonic visions of the dead.
 Based on the true story of George and Kathy Lutz, The Amityville Horror remains one of the most horrifying haunted house stories ever told - because it actually happened.
 Written by

 63 of 96 people found this review helpful.

 Was this review helpful to you?